torresjrjr/tabulae.vim/README.md

 Author's notes
 -------------
+This project aspires to follow the [Semantic Versioning](https://semver.org/) scheme.

 I was inspired to make this plugin, because I was intrigued by _sc-im_, a spreadsheet calculator with vim-like controls.
 However, I couldn't install and try it out since I run _MSYS2_ on Windows, so I though I would make one myself.